Julius Ochs Adler: Personal life

 Adler married to Barbara Stettheimer in 1922.
 They had two daughters, Barbara A. Katzander and Nancy J. Adler, and a son, Julius Ochs Adler, Jr.

 Adler was a Freemason.
 He was a member of Justice Lodge No 753 of the 6th Manhattan Masonic District in New York City.

+Adler was a nephew of publisher Adolph Ochs.

 Decorations

 Here is Major general Adler's ribbon bar:

 Distinguished Service Cross citation

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Distinguished Service Cross to Major (Infantry) Julius O. Adler, United States Army, for extraordinary heroism in action while serving with 306th Infantry Regiment, 77th Division, A.E.F., at St. Juvin, France, 14 October 1918.
 Accompanied by another officer, Major Adler was supervising the work of clearing the enemy from St. Juvin where they suddenly came upon a party of the enemy numbering 150.
 Firing on the enemy with his pistol, Major Adler ran toward the party, calling on them to surrender.
 His bravery and good marksmanship resulted in the capture of 50 Germans, and the remainder fled.